Maryline-K/Projects/README.md

 # Timezone
-checking date from any country time zone.
+checking current date from any country time zone.